datacamp-content-public/courses-r-from-scratch/chapter1.md

 The language we use is not quite English, but it is fairly close, as you will see.

-The language we are using is of course *R*.
+The language we are using is *R*.
 R is a programming language, that is designed specifically for data analysis and statistics.

 In this exercise, we do a very simple analysis.
 We load some data, and have a look at the first few rows.

-Next we plot one column against another, to look for a relationship.
+Don't worry about the details of how this works, we will come back to that.

 `@instructions`
+You are starting with the DataCamp interface.
+On the right you see an editor.
+It has some R code, ready to run.

-Click on Run code to run the analysis.
+Click on the "Run Code" button to run the analysis.
 You will see the output in the Window on the right.

+When you've had a look, click "Submit Answer" to carry on to the next section.

 `@hint`